angular/angularfire/docs/Auth-with-Ionic2.md

 ```

-Once the App launches click on the Facebook login button and it should open up the native facebook app for authentication and once your enter credentials and gets succesfully authenticated, it should redirect you back to the home page.
+Once the App launches click on the Facebook or Google login button and it should open up the native facebook app or the Google Web login for authentication and once your enter credentials and gets succesfully authenticated, it should redirect you back to the home page.